 - To promote the education of all deaf children, young persons and adults.

-- To advance the status of Teachers of the Deaf.
+- To advance the status of Teachers of Deaf Children and Young People.

-- To ensure and enhance the high quality of mandatory training of Teachers of the Deaf, and their continuing professional development.
+- To ensure and enhance the high quality of mandatory training of Teachers of Deaf Children and Young People, and their continuing professional development.

 - Fostering and disseminating good practice.